18F/unit-testing-node/pages/setup/tools.md

 $ npm install jshint gulp-jshint --save-dev
 ```

-This project's `gulpfile.js` can be the starting point for your own:
+This `gulpfile.js` can be the starting point for your own:

 ```js
 /* jshint node: true */